CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcachedfunctionsearchfinished-method.md

 ## <a name="parameters"></a>Paramètres
  `functionId`
- [in] L’ID de la fonction pour laquelle la recherche a été effectuée.
+ [in] The ID of the function for which the search was performed.

  `result`
- [in] Une valeur de la [COR_PRF_JIT_CACHE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-jit-cache-enumeration.md) énumération qui indique le résultat de la recherche.
+ [in] A value of the [COR_PRF_JIT_CACHE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-jit-cache-enumeration.md) enumeration that indicates the result of the search.

 ## <a name="remarks"></a>Notes
- Dans le .NET Framework version 2.0, le [ICorProfilerCallback::JITCachedFunctionSearchStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcachedfunctionsearchstarted-method.md) et `JITCachedFunctionSearchFinished` rappels ne sont pas effectués pour toutes les fonctions dans les images NGen.
-Seules les images NGen optimisées pour un profileur généreront des rappels pour toutes les fonctions dans l’image.
-Toutefois, en raison de la charge supplémentaire, un profileur doit demander les images NGen optimisées sur le profileur uniquement si elle envisage d’utiliser ces rappels pour forcer une fonction compilée juste-à-temps (JIT).
-Sinon, le profileur doit utiliser une stratégie minimale pour la collecte des informations sur la fonction.
+ In the .NET Framework version 2.0, the [ICorProfilerCallback::JITCachedFunctionSearchStarted](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-jitcachedfunctionsearchstarted-method.md) and `JITCachedFunctionSearchFinished` callbacks will not be made for all functions in regular NGen images.
+Only NGen images optimized for a profiler will generate callbacks for all functions in the image.
+However, due to the additional overhead, a profiler should request profiler-optimized NGen images only if it intends to use these callbacks to force a function to be compiled just-in-time (JIT).
+Otherwise, the profiler should use a lazy strategy for gathering function information.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib